-Prof. Zinger received his bachelor’s degree in biomedical engineering and his master’s and doctoral degrees in Associate Professor Avi Schroeder’s Laboratory for Targeted Drug Delivery and Personalized Medicine Technologies.
-One of their many outstanding achievements entailed combining enzymes with nanoscale drug delivery systems to perform localized procedures that could have otherwise required surgery, in a more effective and non-invasive manner.
+Prof. Zinger received his Technion bachelor’s degree in biomedical engineering and his master’s and doctoral degrees in Associate Professor Avi Schroeder’s Laboratory for Targeted Drug Delivery and Personalized Medicine Technologies.
+He went on to conduct postdoctoral research at the Houston Methodist Academic Institute in Texas, where he now holds adjunct professor positions in both the Cardiovascular Science and the Neurosurgery Departments.

 The grandson of a Holocaust survivor, Prof. Zinger (Major res.) served the Israel Defense Forces (IDF) in three wars and operations during the 2000s, receiving an excellency award for his leadership in the Second Lebanon War of 2006.
 As a reservist, he serves as the Executive Officer of the Armored Corps Headquarters.